kkalinowski/lib12/README.md

 lib12.Extensions
 ---
-- String - methods like EqualsIgnoreCase, Truncate, ContainsIgnoreCase, RemoveDiacritics or GetNumberOfOccurrences
+- String - methods like EqualsCaseInsensitive, Truncate, ContainsCaseInsensitive, RemoveDiacritics or GetNumberOfOccurrences
-- DateTime
+- DateTime - allows to manipulate weeks and quarter, get start and end of week and month, get persons age or check date (__IsWorkday, IsWeekend, IsInPast, IsInFuture__)
+- Nullable bool - quick checks remove redundant code like __IsTrue__ or __IsNullOrFalse__
 - Func

 lib12.Reflection